Floating-LY/Floating-LY.github.io/_pages/about.md

 ## 🔍 Research Interests
 My research sits at the intersection of time series analysis, service resource scheduling, and data mining.
 I focus on translating advanced forecasting and scheduling algorithms into deployable systems that address critical industrial pain points—high computing costs and unstable scheduling in high-performance cloud service systems, urban computing, and advanced manufacturing.

+## 📰 News
+- 2026.07: Honored to be selected for the Chinese Institute of Electronics - Tencent Doctoral Incentive Program (Hunyuan Large Model Special Project, Top 44 nationwide).

 ## 👨‍🎓 Research Philosophy: From Algorithms to Production

 I believe the ultimate value of data mining research lies in its tangible impact on real-world systems.
 My work follows a full-stack methodology: identifying operational bottlenecks in production environments → designing theoretically grounded predictive models → deploying and validating solutions at scale.